NeshHari/XMonad/README.md

 ## Installation Guidelines

+**IMPORTANT**: Please manually install the [additional fonts](#additional-fonts) and run `autorandr --save single` for polybar-based modules to appear.
+The latter is mandatory since polybar launch is integrated with hotplugging support.

 ### Automatic Installation (Arch Linux)

 _This [setup script](./setup.sh) is offered as a convenience, but its use is at your own discretion (**unstable**).
 Manual installation is recommended for a safer and more controlled process, as it eliminates the risk of accidental overwrites or incongruous symlinks.
 As the author, I suggest manual installations to better respect the user's file structure.
 Please review before use._